weijiekoh/zkmm/README.md

 <img src="./img/frontend_screenshot_1.png" />

-The proof takes about 2.5 minutes to generate on an i5 laptop, and 1 second to verify in the browser.
+The proof takes about 2.5 minutes to generate on an Intel i5 processor, and about 1 second to verify in the browser.

 <img src="./img/frontend_screenshot_2.png" />